-From 2009 to 2019, CICS-NC’s multidisciplinary team of experts collaborated in climate and satellite research to support the “research to operations” strategy of the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information (NOAA NCEI).
+CICS-NC’s multidisciplinary team of experts collaborated in climate and satellite research to support the “research to operations” strategy of the National Oceanic and Atmospheric Administration’s National Centers for Environmental Information (NOAA NCEI).
+Our work was guided and organized around the vision, mission, and focus areas listed below.

 - CICS-NC inspires cutting-edge research and collaboration